Tips for Our Moderators (and other interested parties)

 - Thank the audience.

-- Mention that the conversation can continue in the item chat.
+- Mention that the conversation can continue in Discord.

 If you have any questions, please don’t hesitate to contact Program.